Rick Currie has been a fixture of the Canadian comedy scene since the 1980s and remains one of it’s most popular, reliable and funny acts.

-Rick’s comedy career began in 1984, his last year of high school, when he landed a job sweeping backstage and working the sound and lights at Ottawa comedy club, Skit Row.
+Rick’s comedy career began while he was still in high school in 1984 – yes, 1984.
+He landed a job working the sound and lights at Ottawa improv comedy club, Skit Row.

-By the end of that decade, he had stage managed three different productions at Canada’s National Arts Center, the Miss Grey Cup pageant, taken a show to London, England and worked on a CBC national TV pilot.
-It was time to come out of the wings and see what it was like onstage.
+By the late 80s, it was time to come out of the wings and see what it was like onstage.
 He went to Yuk Yuks amateur nights, and in less than a year, he was out on the road appearing at comedy clubs and one-nighters across Canada.

 In 1999, Rick returned to Ottawa and was re-introduced to the city when he was cast in a popular parody of the Molson Canadian rant, “I Am an Ottawa Senators Fan”.
 The rant was played at the Corel Center each night during the 2000 playoff series, as well as shown on sports channels across North America.
 Later that year, Rick organized “The Ottawa Comedy Collision” – a benefit show that sold out Barrymores and raised thousands of dollars for the Ottawa Regional Cancer Center Foundation.